muldjord/leddy/README.md

 ### Software
 You need to enable the Raspberry Pi SPI interface.
 This can be easily done by editing `/boot/config.txt` and uncommeing the line `#rdtparam=spi=on` (by removing the `#`).
 Save the file and reboot the pi for the change to take effect.

-You also need to install Qt5:
+You also need to install Qt5 and libgif:
 ```
 $ sudo apt-get update
-$ sudo apt-get install build-essential qtbase5-dev
+$ sudo apt-get install build-essential qtbase5-dev libgif-dev
 ```
 ## Compile
 Clone or download the code from this repository and run the commands to compile Leddy.
 The commands need to be run from the base folder where the `leddy.pro` file resides.